- Who can use the campground?

 The maximum length is 30 feet.

 Drinking water is available on site.
-There is, however, a “boiled water” advisory currently in effect.
+There might be a “boiled water” advisory currently in effect.
 Water at the service buildings is filtered and chlorinated.

 Yes.
 There are fire pits available on the campground.